KevinFernandes/test-static/README.md

 ## Build

-Run `ng build --bas-href "./"` to build the project so it wiikk woff the filesystem.
+Run `ng build --bas-href "./"` to build the project so it will work off the filesystem.
 The build artifacts will be stored in the `dist/test-static` directory.
 Modify the VSCode launch.json to load the index.html from the correct source folder.

 ## Running unit tests